 We were talking at work about how Christmas has changed once we have little ones (birth or adopted) and our expectations to relive the magic of Christmas from our youth, or create a Christmas that we wished we had.
 This got us thinking about how much of the Christmas festivities we want for our own need and excitement and how much of it all the children actually want.

 Unfortunately for adopted children Christmas isn’t always that exciting time of year.
 Abuse may have happened more around that time of year due to family stresses or relatives visiting.
 Domestic violence could have increased.
 Family Christmas dinners may not have looked anything like we expect, and sadly some children may not have been visited by Father Christmas.
+Our children may have also just arrived at their forever home feeling overwhelmed and lost.
+All that they see around them is Christmas.
+Then every year when they see those lights and the tree this could trigger feelings of sadness and being unsettled.

 It is a reality that some of our children will dread Christmas.
 It may also be a time of year that they associate with being removed from their family.

 There are many many reasons why adopted children may fear / dread Christmas and we must take time to empathise with them and not expect them to be grateful for everything we are doing.
+Is it your need or theirs?

 Too many presents / seeing lots of family might be overwhelming.
 Not to mention the sensory overload of lights, trees, seeing multiple father Christmas’ on the lead up to the big day.